MAPF-Competition/PlanViz/PlanViz.md

 # PlanViz
 The primary purpose of PlanViz is to help participants in the [League of Robot Runners competition](https://leagueofrobotrunners.org) better understand the planned paths and executed commands of their robots.
 PlanViz offers insights into problem solving strategies, by showing how robots move across the map, and by highlighting and exploring the errors and events given by the competition [Start-Kit](https://github.com/MAPF-Competition/Start-Kit).

-Being an offline tool, PlanViz takes as input a grid map (part of the competition problem set) and a [`JSON` formatted log file](https://github.com/MAPF-Competition/Start-Kit/blob/main/Input_Output_Format.md), which is produced by the the competition Start-Kit.
-For the 2024/2026 view, the log file describes the planned and executed actions of agents over time, where time is shown as the elapsed timeline index.
+Being an offline tool, PlanViz takes as input a grid map (part of the competition problem set) and a [`JSON` formatted log file](https://github.com/MAPF-Competition/Start-Kit/blob/main/Input_Output_Format.md), which is produced by the competition Start-Kit.
+For the 2024/2026 view, the log file describes the planned and executed actions of agents over time.
+In 2026 tick-based plans, the UI shows the elapsed tick index.
 An example of the application in action is shown in the following video.

 ![plan_viz_gif](images/plan_viz2026.gif)